Isomorphism of Hierarchical Structures

 This last point means that $\phi$ is not a sliding block code.
 If two tilings $x$ and $x'$ agree exactly on a large neighborhood of the origin but disagree near infinity, then the sequence of tiles of $\phi(x)$ and $\phi(x')$ will agree near the origin, but the placement of the tiles will differ by a small translation.
 Thus there is no neighborhood of the origin where $\phi(x)$ and $\phi(x')$ agree exactly.

+Let $|A| + \tau |B|$ have some fixed value.
 There are two special Fibonacci tilings.
 One is the standard Fibonacci tiling with $|B|=\tau|A|$.
 The other has $|B|=|A|$, and thus closely resembles the Fibonacci subshift $F(1)$.
 By Theorem 3 any Fibonacci tiling is conjugate to each of these.
 In particular,

 \nd {\bf Corollary 3}.
 Every Fibonacci tiling system is a substitution tiling system.

 \nd Proof: Every Fibonacci tiling system is topologically conjugate to a Fibonacci system $X$ with $|B_X|=\tau |A_X|$.
 As noted earlier, $X$ is a substitution system with automorphism $\psi_X$ and scale factor $\gamma=1/\tau$.
 If $Y$ is another Fibonacci tiling system and $\phi: X \longrightarrow Y$ is the conjugacy of Theorem 3, then $\psi_Y = \phi \circ \psi_X \circ \phi^{-1}$ is a substitution automorphism on $Y$.